algorithmiaio/dev-center/_pages/getting-started.md

 Each algorithm returns a response in JSON.
 It will include the `"result"` as well as metadata about the API call you made.
 The metadata will include the `content_type` as well as a duration.

 {% highlight bash lineanchors %}
-curl -X POST -d '"YOUR_USERNAME"' -H 'Content-Type: application/json' -H 'Authorization: Simple API_KEY' https://api.algorithmia.com/v1/algo/demo/Hello/
+curl -X POST -d '"YOUR_USERNAME"' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/algo/demo/Hello/

 { "result": "Hello YOUR_USERNAME",